MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 8/README.md

 2. Adjacency lists
 - A list of vertices connected to each vertex

+from (vertical) vs to (horizontal)

-3. Which one to use?
+Which one to use?
 - Depends on the nature of the graph (sparse or not)
 - Depends on the algorithm

+weighted graph we will talk about later we can use adjacency matrix or adjcency weighted maxtrix so each edge will have a specific weight to it.

+### Representation: adjacency List
+pg 31

 ## Properties
 Connected graph